 Section B Accident Benefits Can Cover Funeral Expenses in Alberta

-Certain individuals can receive a payment of a principal sum, which depends on the decedent’s age, family status on the accident date, and their relationship to surviving family members.
+Certain individuals can receive a payment of a principal sum, which depends on the decedent’s age, family status on the accident date, and their relationship with surviving family members.
 They can claim up to $5,000 for funeral expenses for each decedent.

 Additionally, one family can receive up to $400 for grief counselling expenses.
 You can also consult with a lawyer to learn more.